 This is content and data that might have provided short to mid-term value, but which now has long-term value and brings real benefits to organisations.
 This means universities, like all businesses, are starting to think more about how they protect this value in the long term.

-At MirrorWeb, our web archiving platform has become the solution of choice for many global organisations and - increasingly - leading universities.
+At MirrorWeb, our web archiving platform has become the solution of choice for many global organizations and - increasingly - leading universities.
 Our platform provides a complete web archiving solution that's fully supported by an expert team (featuring QA specialists for full quality assurance).
-To find out more, why not arrange a free demo by clicking below?
+To find out more, why not arrange a free demo by clicking the above link?